CELEBRATING 32 YEARS

 Making a Difference

-This year LVAS partnered with Monterey High School to put on Shattered dreams.
+like Monterey High School to put on Shattered Dreams.

 Doing What’s Needed